AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 ---
-title: "Is JavaScript Pass by Reference?"
+title: Is JavaScript Pass by Reference?
 description: Developers are often taught that JavaScript passes objects by reference.
 But this isn't true.
 Here's why JavaScript is actually a pass by value language.
 keywords: [javascript pass by reference]
 tags: [dev, javascript, memory]
 comments_id: 36
+last_updated: 2021-06-13
 ---

-There's a rite of passage that every beginner programmer must endure in their studies: understanding pass by value vs. pass by reference as it relates to whatever language they're learning.
-And there's a nice little song that comes with it, with practically every teacher singing it to their students:
+No matter what programming language you end up working with, you will inevitably find yourself asking the following question: Does this language support pass by reference?
+And the answer is a lot more complicated than you would think.
+It's something that isn't always explained well online.
+Beginners often walk away confused and with the wrong mental model for how memory works and how programming languages manipulate data.

+Specifically, you may have come across this explanation before:

-> *"Primitives are passed by value; objects are passed by reference."*
+> *Primitives are passed by value; objects are passed by reference.*

-Sounds simple enough to be true, right?
+This certainly sounds simple enough to be true!
 Except it's not.
-JavaScript, like most programming languages, strictly uses pass by value and does not support pass by reference, even though it *does* have what people call "references" (object references).
+JavaScript, like most programming languages, strictly uses pass by value and does not support pass by reference, even though it *does* have what we call "references" (object references).

-[There's a lot of misinformation](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c) out there about this topic.
+To make matters more confusing, [there's a lot of misinformation](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c) out there about this topic.
 It's something that beginners struggle with not only in JavaScript but also in other languages.
-Here's what that Medium article says:
+Here's what the Medium article linked above says about passing by reference:

 > Changing the argument inside the function affect the variable passed from outside the function.
 In Javascript objects and arrays follows pass by reference.

-Even the highest rated answer on StackOverflow for [Is JavaScript a pass-by-reference or pass-by-value language?](https://stackoverflow.com/questions/518000/is-javascript-a-pass-by-reference-or-pass-by-value-language/5314911#5314911)—with nearly three times more upvotes than the correct answer—misses the mark, claiming that JavaScript is a special case when it really isn't.
+Even the highest rated answer on StackOverflow for [Is JavaScript a pass-by-reference or pass-by-value language?](https://stackoverflow.com/a/3638034/5323344)—with nearly three times more upvotes than the correct answer—misses the mark, claiming that JavaScript is a special case when it really isn't.

 Here's the truth: Only a limited number of programming languages actually support passing arguments by reference.
 Two such languages are C++ and PHP.
 Other languages—like C, Java, JavaScript, Python, and Go, to name a few that come to mind—pass arguments *by value*.

 So why do so many people get this wrong?
-We're about to find out.

-If you'd like the TL;DR answer, go ahead and jump to [Passing Pointers ("References") by Value](#passing-pointers-references-by-value).
+That's what we're here to find out!
+If you'd like the short answer, feel free to jump to the section titled [Passing Pointers ("References") by Value](#passing-pointers-references-by-value).

 {% include toc.md %}